WesPeacock/ldml-sort/README.md

 # LDML-Sort #

-This repo contains a Python program to perform a line sort on STDIN using a collating sequence from Unicode Locale Data Markup Language (LDML) file.
+This repo contains a Python program to perform a line sort on STDIN using a collating sequence from a Unicode Locale Data Markup Language (LDML) file.

 If no LDML file is specified, the program sorts using the  Default Unicode Collation Element Table (DUCET)